Saajher Pradip

 Saajher Pradip is a 1955 Bengali film directed by Sudhangshu Mukherjee.
 It was written by Prabhabati Devi Saraswati and music was composed by Manabendra Mukherjee.
-This is a drama film. it was released on 18 January 1955.
+This is a drama film.
+It was released on 18 January 1955.
 The film stars Uttam Kumar and Suchitra Sen in lead roles and Chhabi Biswas, Tulsi Chakraborty, Bhanu Bannerjee, Chhaya Devi, Molina Devi, Shishir Batabyal, Gurudas Bannerjee, Kanu Bannerjee, Dhiraj Bhattacharya and Sumana Bhattacharya in the supporting roles.
-The film was produced by Sreelekha Pictures and it became a semi hit at the box office and for 50 days in theaters.
+The film was produced by Sreelekha Pictures and it became a semi-hit at the box office and ran for 50 days in theaters.